There is an option now on your profile page

 - Point of No Return: In a rare case for J-RPG style games, this is actually inverted.
 The player can leave Castoth's Cradle at any point after entering — even if they're on the screen just before the final boss.

 - Porting Disaster: A Mac port of the game was developed in mid 2013 by a fan.
 It reproduces the game perfectly, including its largely MIDI based sountrack.
 Problem?
-MID Is don't play natively on Macs.
+Midi files don't play natively in the Mac version.